davebyrne222/simple-cli/README.md

 _SimpleCli_ was born from my frustration with working with the Azure and Kubernetes CLIs across multiple subscriptions and clusters.
-It aims to make it easier to run commands in a consistent and repeatable way without having to search through files for command definitions and copy and pasting argument values such as subscription IDs, or resource group names.
+It aims to make it easier to run commands in a consistent and repeatable way without having to search through notes for command definitions, and copy and pasting argument values such as subscription IDs, or resource group names.

 Key capabilities: